ibm-cloud-docs/bare-metal/about-software.md

 Not all software options are available for all server types and not all software options are the same for monthly and hourly billing.
 {: note}

-If you need software that is not currently supported, use your root access to the server to install and configure your own version of that software.
+If you need software that isn't supported, use your root access to the server to install and configure your own version of that software.
 To return to a supported version on your device, reload the OS.

 IBM includes instructions or considerations for using products in the {{site.data.keyword.BluSoftlayer_notm}} environment.
-For software documentation, see the documentation of the vendor who produces the software.
+For more information about specific software, see the vendor-specific software documentation.

-## Anti-Virus, Spyware, and host IDs information
+## Anti-virus, spyware, and host IDs information
 {: #anti-virus-spyware-and-host-ids-information}

-IBM offers multiple solutions for both Anti-Virus, Spyware, and host ID protection on every device.
-Anti-Virus and Spyware products are provided by McAfee.
+IBM offers multiple solutions for both anti-virus, spyware, and host ID protection on every device.
+Anti-virus and spyware products are provided by McAfee.
 You can get a standard, free solution for Windows.
-You can also get a Total Protection for Windows for a monthly fee.
+You can also get Total Protection for Windows for a monthly fee.

-You must add Anti-Virus, Spyware, and host ID solutions to your device for it to be protected.
+You must add anti-virus, spyware, and host ID solutions to your device.
 You can manage these solutions in the IBM Customer Portal.

-## Supported operating systems for IBM Cloud virtual servers
+## Supported operating systems for {{site.data.keyword.BluSoftlayer_full}} server software
-{: #supported-operating-systems-for-ibm-cloud-virtual-servers}
+{: #supported-operating-systems-for-ibm-cloud-servers}

-IBM Cloud virtual servers support the following operating systems.
+{{site.data.keyword.BluSoftlayer_full}} server software supports the following operating systems.

 - Cent OS 6 (PV)
 - Cent OS 7 (HVM)